junwatu/grid-sound-ambient/blogs/README.md

 ## Generate Ambient Music

 After the music brief and music prompt generation, the next step is to generate the ambient music.
-This workflow handled by the `composeMusic()` function:
+This workflow handled by the `composeMusic()` function (full source code in the `libs\elevenlabs.ts` file):

 ```ts
 export async function composeMusic({